-After the first two weeks of mobile New York sports betting, the numbers are officially out of this world.
+After the first two weeks of NY Betting Apps, the numbers are officially out of this world.

 The New York State Gaming Commission (NYSGC) on Friday announced weekly totals on the launch of mobile sports betting in the state since it went live on Jan.
 8 with an overall handle topping $603 million in just nine days.